South Africa's genocide case against Israel: In opposition

 South Africa's case has been opposed by the United States; U.S. National Security Council spokesperson John Kirby said the U.S. found the "submission meritless, counterproductive, completely without any basis in fact whatsoever".
 U.S. Secretary of State Antony Blinken called the genocide accusation against Israel "meritless".

 The Guatemalan government issued a statement saying that the filing was regrettable and that Israel was making a "legitimate defense against the attacks of the terrorist group Hamas".

-Austrian Chancellor Karl Nehammer and Czech Prime Minister Petr Fiala said in a joint statement that they "oppose any attempts to politicize the ICJ."
+Austrian Chancellor Karl Nehammer and Czech Prime Minister Petr Fiala said in a joint statement that they "oppose any attempts to politicize the ICJ".

 Hungarian Foreign Minister Péter Szijjártó condemned the "legal attack launched against Israel".

-British Prime Minister Rishi Sunak had the opinion that South Africa's case was "completely unjustified and wrong", according to his spokesperson.
+British Prime Minister Rishi Sunak held the opinion that South Africa's case was "completely unjustified and wrong", according to his spokesperson.
 The British government was accused of double standards and hypocrisy as the UK, as well as Canada, Germany, Denmark, France and the Netherlands, joined The Gambia's ICJ case against Myanmar in November 2023 for committing the Rohingya genocide.
 Foreign Secretary David Cameron dismissed South Africa's ICJ genocide case as "nonsense", saying that Israel is "a democracy, a country with the rule of law, a country with armed forces that are committed to obeying the rule of law".

-The German government has announced its opposition to South Africa's application and its intention to intervene before the ICJ on Israel's behalf.
-Germany's Vice Chancellor Robert Habeck said Israel was not committing genocide in Gaza; German Foreign Minister Annalena Baerbock said the Gaza war should be characterized as "self-defence" not genocide.
+The German government announced its opposition to South Africa's application and its intention to intervene before the ICJ on Israel's behalf.
+Germany's Vice Chancellor Robert Habeck said Israel was not committing genocide in Gaza; German Foreign Minister Annalena Baerbock said the Gaza war should be characterized as "self-defence", not genocide.
 German support for Israel was criticized by Namibian President Hage Geingob who said Germany had failed to draw lessons after having perpetrated the 1904 Herero and Namaqua genocide (in present-day Namibia): "Germany cannot morally express commitment to the United Nations Convention against genocide, including atonement for the genocide in Namibia, whilst supporting the equivalent of a holocaust and genocide in Gaza."
+In March 2026 Germany withdrew from the case and announced it would no longer be making submissions on Israel's behalf, citing the need to prepare for its own ICJ case.